revans011/jsm_2023/documents/positive_unlabeled_design_abstract.md

 This was a simulation study that considered the effect on statistical power of 10 percent or fewer undetected positives in the control group.
 The simulation used

+Other papers have discussed improved tests and power. (wang, and the pan paper )

 ## References

+Arthur EG, Arthur GL, Keeler MR, Bryan JN.
+Risk of osteosarcoma in dogs after open fracture fixation.
+Veterinary Surgery.
+2016 Jan;45(1):30-5.

 Baird AE, Carter SD, Innes JF, Ollier WE, Short AD.
 Genetic basis of cranial cruciate ligament rupture (CCLR) in dogs.
 Connective tissue research.
 2014 Aug 1;55(4):275-81.

 Baker LA, Momen M, McNally R, Berres ME, Binversie EE, Sample SJ, Muir P. Biologically enhanced genome-wide association study provides further evidence for candidate loci and discovers novel loci that influence risk of anterior cruciate ligament rupture in a dog model.
 Frontiers in Genetics.
 2021 Mar 5;12:593515.

+Basu S, Pan W. Comparison of statistical tests for disease association with rare variants.
+Genetic epidemiology.
+2011 Nov;35(7):606-19.

 Bekker J, Davis J. Learning from positive and unlabeled data: A survey.
 Machine Learning.
 2020 Apr;109:719-60.